 If you are monetizing your blogs, getting a Direct Advertiser (DA) is one of the surefire ways of earning money from your blog.
 But the question is?
 How do you get Direct Advertisers for your blog?
 How do you contact them?
 Where can we find them?

-To answer these questions, let me share with you my experiences on how I was able to get Direct Advertisers for my blogs in five practical ways that you might not have thought about.
+To answer these questions, let me share my experiences on how I was able to get Direct Advertisers for my blogs in five practical ways that you might not have thought about.

 1. Contact Form

 Direct Advertisers are not called in such a way if they don’t contact you directly.
 Having a visible contact form on your blog can really help big time.
 Most of these advertisers look for blogs online and when they find a blog they like, they will try to get hold of the owner through the blog’s contact form.
 So if your blog doesn’t have one, I suggest you install one now.
 I got a lot of money making opportunities via my contact form.
 It works perfectly well for me!

 2. Public Domain

-There are a lot of benefits if you register your blog privately but if you are not really involved in any heavy financial transactions online or controversial issues, getting your blog’s domain listed as public has benefits too.
+There are a lot of benefits if you register your blog privately but if you are not really involved in any heavy financial transactions online or controversial issues, getting your blog’s domain listed as “public” has benefits too.
 Why?
-Because some Direct Advertisers do send a blog posting proposals on the email listed on the WHOIS record of the domain/blog they like.
+Because some Direct Advertisers do send a blog posting proposals on the email listed on the WHOIS record for the domain/blog they like.
 Why do I know this?
 Well, I have several blogs that are publicly registered using an email address that I don’t use for online communications or registering in any “paid to post” companies.
 It is rarely used and they can only be public seen on my domain’s WHOIS records.
 I get blog posting proposals there!